 Guesthouse at Graceland

 This is where I stayed as Bloghouse Memphis was held here and partially sponsored by The Peabody.
 It is an elegant historic hotel.
-In 2019, the hotel celebrates its 150th year and will have celebrations and offer specials throughout the year.
+In 2019, the hotel celebrated its 150th year welcoming guests.

-Rooms at The Peabody are well appointed and many have views of the city.
+Rooms at The Peabody are well-appointed and many have views of the city.
 High ceilings and bathrooms with tubs provide all the charm of an old hotel.
-At the same time, The Peabody has all the amenities of a modern hotel, including air conditioning, wifi, in-room safe and blow-dryer.
+At the same time, The Peabody has all the amenities of a modern hotel, including air conditioning, wi-fi, in-room safe, and a blow-dryer.
 Additionally, they offer all the services of a fine hotel including room service, valet, bellhops, and even shoe shine.
-If you are looking for something physical they have a gym, swimming pool and a spa on the premises.
+If you are looking for something physical they have a gym, swimming pool, and a spa on the premises.